DJanota/git-Redux-19.7/README.md

 With React Router
 If you are using React Router check out this tutorial on how to use code splitting with it.
 You can find the companion GitHub repository here.

+Also check out the Code Splitting section in React documentation.

 Adding a Stylesheet
 This project setup uses Webpack for handling all assets.
 Webpack offers a custom way of “extending” the concept of import beyond JavaScript.
 To express that a JavaScript file depends on a CSS file, you need to import the CSS from the JavaScript file: